Umairshaikh12/AI-book/book/docs/capstone/assessment.md

 - Navigation is unreliable or not implemented
 - Poor obstacle avoidance
 - Inaccurate localization
-- Navigation success rate <70%
+- Navigation success rate below 70%

 ### 3. Object Detection and Perception (20 points)